Generally, nonprofit organizations receive their funding from three main sources:

 Online donations are a great way for donors to give easily and efficiently.
 If your nonprofit has an online donation form, make sure that your donors know about it and can access it quickly.
 You won’t be able to collect those online contributions if your supporters don’t know where to find the form!

 To take online giving a step further, let’s look at mobile donations.

 Mobile giving is the shiny new toy in the nonprofit world.
 With traditional online donations, supporters can only make contributions when they’re on their laptops or desktops.

-But with mobile giving, they’re able to donate anywhere they want on their smartphone, tablet, or other mobile device.
+But with mobile giving, they’re able to donate anywhere they want from their smartphone, tablet, or other mobile devices.

 Part of what makes mobile fundraising so successful is its adaptability.
 If a donor wants to show her support on her tablet, she can.
 If another wants to donate on an iPhone, that can happen, too.

 If your online donation forms are mobile responsive, you’ll be able to bring in more revenue via mobile donations!

 Another way that donors can show their support on their phones is through text fundraising.
 Like mobile donations, text fundraising allows individuals to give on the go.

-Donors simply text a short phrase to a specific number and then receive a text message directing them to a simplified online donation page.
+Donors simply text a short phrase to a specific number and then receive a text message directing them to a streamlined online donation page.